 Rascon was born in El Paso, Texas but spent most of his youth in Denver, Colorado.
-He began his collegiate education at Brigham Young University-Idaho in the Fall of 1980.
+He began his collegiate education at Ricks College (what is now Brigham Young University-Idaho) in the Fall of 1980.
 He graduated in December 1981 with an associates degree.

 During his studies he worked as a manager of AM station KVIK.
 There he rotated assignments and duties among students.
 He also worked at KRXK and KRIC radio.

-Returning to his studies, Rascon went Provo and continued his undergraduate studies at Brigham Young University in Provo.
+Returning to his studies, Rascon went to Provo and continued his undergraduate studies at Brigham Young University

 During his time at BYU, Rascon earned several Rocky Mountain Collegiate Reporting Awards and served as president of the local Chapter of the Society of Professional Journalists.

 Rascon started his career in reporting and anchoring for KBYU-TV and KBYU-FM.
 He also worked with the Public Relations Department at BYU.
 He moved beyond Utah County as an intern and later became associate producer at KTVX where he would rip scripts and write stories.

 From 1989 to 1994, Rascon reported for KABC-TV in Los Angeles, covering such notable stories as the O.J.
 Simpson case, the Rodney King beating trial, the subsequent Los Angeles riots, the Branch Davidian stand-off, the Menendez trial, as well as earthquakes, fires and floods.
 Rascon filed dozens of reports for ABC NewsOne, an ABC affiliate news source.